mustafa-turner/crane-rover/README.md

 ## USB Gadget Serial Setup

 `raspi-config` does not configure USB gadget serial.
-It can configure the normal UART serial port, but not a USB CDC-ACM gadget that creates `/dev/ttyGS0`.
+It can configure the onboard UART, but not a USB CDC-ACM gadget device such as `/dev/ttyGS0`.

-This repo expects the service-side serial menu to use `/dev/ttyGS0`, hardcoded in [rover/console.py](/Users/mustafa/Documents/GitHub/crane-rover/rover/console.py:1).
+This project uses `/dev/ttyGS0` as the service-side console endpoint, hardcoded in [rover/console.py](/Users/mustafa/Documents/GitHub/crane-rover/rover/console.py:1).

-### When This Applies
+### Applicability

-Use this only if your Raspberry Pi supports USB device/gadget mode on the port you connect to your Mac.
+Use this only on Raspberry Pi models and ports that support USB device mode.

-Common cases:
+Typical cases:

 - Pi Zero / Zero 2 W: use the USB data port, not the power-only port
-- Pi 4 / Pi 5 / Pi 500: use the board USB-C port if your OS/kernel/device-mode setup supports it
+- Pi 4 / Pi 5 / Pi 500: use the board USB-C port if device mode is supported in the deployed OS/kernel configuration

 ### 1. Enable `dwc2` at boot